buildkite/docs/pages/deployments/deploying_to_heroku.md

 ## Running a build

-Once you've saved the pipeline settings the final step is to push a commit to the `master` branch and watch it automatically deploy to Heroku:
+Once you've saved the pipeline settings the final step is to push a commit to the `main` branch and watch it automatically deploy to Heroku:

 <%= image "deploy-success.png", size: '726x691', alt: 'Buildkite Heroku deploy success' %>